FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 demystify some of language there.
-We are going to be working from [the Database File Format](https://sqlite.org/fileformat2.html) documentation, even just the first section 1.1 starts to use some terminology that is very specific to database or file systems work "Journals" which may be an interesting topic but not super important for us at this stage.
+We are going to be working from [the Database File Format](https://sqlite.org/fileformat2.html) documentation, even just the first section 1.1 starts to use some terminology that is very specific to database or file systems work.
+For example "Journals" which may be an interesting topic but not super important for us at this stage.
 Let's just skip ahead until we can find something a little more practical.
 We don't have to go to far until we find section 1.2 labeled "Pages".

 The term pages here is a reference to the fact that the data will be sectioned into equally sized parts.
-Similar to how a term paper would be a series of 8.5 by 11 inch pages, this data is going to be broken into pages of at least 512 and no larger than 65,536 bytes.
+Similar to how a term paper would be a series of 8.5 by 11 inch pages, this data is going to be broken into pages of at least 512 bytes and no larger than 65,536 bytes.
 To figure out how big pages are for any given file we need to find the 16th byte of the file and somehow combine these it with the 17th byte.